sawuer/Folouplan/README.md

-# Sowyer.
+# Followplan.
 Live manager.

-> A life manager to manage a list of cases, finances, to keep a diary and compile a mind map.
+> A life manager to manage a todos, finances, notes.

 ## Build Setup